We have all experienced some form of pain. We know that it is unpleasant and can be debilitating when we experience it.

 What are the side effects of acupuncture treatments?

 Acupuncture treatments may cause temporary light headedness, drowsiness or slight bruising.

 Does it interfere with medications that I am already taking?

-Acupuncture and herbal medicines do not interfere with allopathic medication.
-However, please advise your practitioner of prescriptive and non-prescriptive medications that you are taking, as it may affect your response to the acupuncture and herbal treatments.
+Please advise your practitioner of prescriptive and non-prescriptive medications that you are taking, as it may affect your response to the acupuncture and herbal treatments.

 What to expect on my first visit?